LEADING OFF: Minor league opening day, Dodgers’ May needs TJ

 THE POWER OF THREE

 The St. Louis Cardinals have hit a three-run homer in five straight games, matching a major league record.
-Nolan Arenado connected Monday night against the New York Mets to tie the score at 5 in the third inning.
-If the Cardinals are going to extend their streak, it won’t be easy.
+Nolan Arenado connected Monday night against the New York Mets in a 6-5 victory that marked St. Louis’ fifth consecutive win.
+If the Cardinals are going to extend their streaks, it won’t be easy.
 Next up, they face two-time Cy Young Award winner Jacob deGrom (2-2, 0.51 ERA), who has given up two earned runs all season and was selected NL pitcher of the month for April.

 DODGER DOWNER